 Mt.
 Myohyang Travel Guide

 Mt.
-Myohyang (‘Mysterious Fragrant Mountain’) is one of North Korea’s six celebrated mountains and is located 150km northeast of Pyongyang in North Pyongyan Province.
+Myohyang (‘Mysterious Fragrant Mountain’) is one of North Korea’s five celebrated mountains and is located 150km northeast of Pyongyang in North Pyongyan Province.
 Piro Peak is the highest point at 1909m, making Mount Myohyang the third highest mountain in North Korea.

 Popular as a vacation hotspot, the Mount Myohyang range stretches 128km and is weaved with hiking trails and dotted by preserved ancient remains dating back to the 7th century.
 Legend says that King Tangun, widely regarded as the founding father of the Korean nation, called these mountains his home.